Master the Art of Silver Printing: Techniques for High-Quality Prints

 The choice of paper significantly influences the result of your prints.
 Use high quality silver photographic paper:

-• Barium Paper: Offers excellent tonal range and superior image depth, ideal for exhibitions and collections.
+- Baryta Paper: Offers excellent tonal range and superior image depth, ideal for exhibitions and collections.

-• RC (Resin Coated) Paper: Easier to handle and dry, suitable for frequent printing and practical work.
+- RC (Resin Coated) paper: Easier to handle and dry, suitable for frequent printing and practical work.

 Contrast and Grade